smichard/hugo_website/content/cv.md

 # Biography
 For a newspaper interview, I was lucky enough to have a biographical text about me prepared by a professional writer:
-Dr. Stephan Michard currently holds the position of Associate Principal Solution Architect at Red Hat.
-Based in North Rhine-Westphalia, Germany, Stephan is actively engaged with customers and partners throughout Germany, focusing on the development and implementation of robust digital business strategies.
-Drawing upon a rich blend of business acumen and profound technological expertise, he has a distinguished history of crafting both software and hardware solutions for intricate business and IT landscapes.
-Stephan's advisory prowess extends to a strategic tier, where he collaborates closely with a specialized team to conceive and actualize bespoke IT solutions.
-Previously serving as a Advisory Solution Architect and CTO Ambassador at Dell Technologies, Stephan's role involved evangelizing Dell Technologies' suite of technologies, skills, and services.
-This included fostering internal and external awareness of the value these offerings bring to both customers and the industry at large.
-His ambassadorship emphasized his proficiency in promoting and implementing cutting-edge technologies that align with business objectives.
+Dr. Stephan Michard serves as Associate Principal Solution Architect at Red Hat, where he advises enterprise customers and partners across Germany on building open, scalable, and intelligent technology platforms.
+Based in North Rhine-Westphalia, Stephan plays a central role in helping organizations design and implement cloud and AI-driven architectures that translate technological innovation into tangible business outcomes.

+Combining strategic insight with deep technical expertise, Stephan draws on more than a decade of experience spanning solution architecture, IT strategy, and enterprise consulting.
+His work focuses on bridging business objectives with modern technology platforms — empowering organizations to innovate faster, operate more efficiently, and remain resilient in an era of constant change.

-With a comprehensive background collaborating with clients spanning diverse industries, Stephan boasts extensive expertise acquired within the automotive sector.
-His portfolio encompasses the design of global-scale data center solutions, underscored by his mastery of software-defined storage, hyper-converged infrastructure (HCI), cloud solutions, application development, and enhancing the developer experience.
+Before joining Red Hat, Stephan spent eight years at Dell Technologies, where he served as Advisory Solution Architect and CTO Ambassador.
+In this capacity, he was responsible for evangelizing emerging technologies, shaping IT transformation strategies, and engaging with enterprise clients — particularly within the automotive and industrial sectors.
+His portfolio includes global-scale solution design across data center modernization, software-defined storage, hyper-converged infrastructure (HCI), cloud platforms, and developer experience enablement.

-Presently, Stephan plays a pivotal role in Red Hat's Partner Ecosystem Team, where his focus centers on cultivating partnerships and advancing technology in collaboration with strategic allies.
-This role seamlessly aligns with his enduring commitment to driving innovation and technological excellence in the IT landscape.
-Before joining Red Hat in 2023, Stephan worked at Dell Technologies from 2015 to 2023.
-Prior to entering the IT industry, he was employed at the Institute for Energy and Climate Research in Jülich, where he served as a research scientist.
-Stephan holds both a Diploma in Electrical Engineering and a PhD in Electrical Engineering from RWTH Aachen University.
-He is proficient in German, French, and English.
+Earlier in his career, Stephan worked as a research scientist at the Institute for Energy and Climate Research in Jülich, focusing on solar cell innovation.
+He holds both a Diploma and a PhD in Electrical Engineering from RWTH Aachen University.

+In his current role, Stephan is an advocate for open-source innovation and AI adoption, collaborating closely with Red Hat’s partner ecosystem to drive technological progress through co-creation and strategic enablement.
+His professional philosophy is rooted in the belief that technology is most powerful when it advances both human potential and business value.

+Outside of his professional life, Stephan is an avid runner and cyclist, often training for endurance events such as half marathons.
+He is passionate about continuous learning and enjoys sharing insights on cloud strategy, AI platforms, and open innovation through writing, mentoring, and speaking engagements.

+Stephan is fluent in German, English, and French.

 # Projects
 - **Cloud Bites Tutorial**